 - Maps of the civil and ecclesiastical parishes of Clymping can be viewed at the school.

 Whenever an application for a school place is refused, the legal right to appeal against the decision will be offered to the applicant.
-An appeal timetable is published annually on the school website by 28th February.
+The procedure for appeal is available on the West Sussex website.

 This sets out the timeframe for the various stages in the appeal process and includes statutory dates by which appeals must be heard.
 An appeal form relating to an in-year application decision may be submitted directly to the school office at any time following the issue of the decision letter during the academic year.

 The Appeal form is available to download from the school website or can be collected or sent out from the school office.
 This form must be used for all appeals in connection with decisions issued by the Admissions Committee.
 The Admissions Committee does not administer appeal hearings during the school holidays.
 Appeal forms received when the school is closed will not be processed until the school resumes.

 For parents of children who will be joining the Reception class, appointments are arranged well in advance of the proposed date of admission, so the general information about the school can be made available and they have the opportunity to discuss matters of interest with the Reception class teacher.
 Before children are actually admitted to school, familiarisation visits are arranged so that children have the opportunity of meeting their teacher, learning their way around the school, joining in activities with other children and generally getting to know the school.
 The idea is to alleviate any fears they may have, while giving them the confidence necessary for a smooth beginning to a vitally important phase of their education/school life.
 We also invite prospective new pupils and their parents to attend any school services or school social functions that are due to take place.

 Parents seeking admission for a child between the ages of 5 and 11 should apply to the headteacher.